With its hugely varied terrain and decent snowfalls, Sunshine Village ski resort has some of the best skiing in the Banff area.

 Meanwhile, there’s a decent terrain park for those looking for jumps, rails, spills and thrills.
 It also has the region’s only half pipe (when conditions allow).

-Sunshine is great for families, particularly due to the variety of terrain on offer.
+Sunshine Village is great for families, particularly due to the variety of terrain on offer.
+The heated chairlift is also a bonus, keeping the little ones nice and toasty between runs.
 There’s a good ski school, and facilities cater to kids who are skiing for the first time, through to seasoned experts.
 The daycare is located at the village and is suitable for children aged 19 months-6 years.
-It’s open from 8.30am-4.30pm and a full day costs $53 with lunch an additional $10.50.
+The base area at Sunshine is limited in terms of facilities (compared to other ski resorts in the area) however, there is a ski rental shop, as well as a spot to grab lunch and a shop.
+Being only 20 minutes from Banff, it is a fantastic choice for families.Search Hotels

 Sunshine Mountain Lodge is the resort’s only accommodation option and the region’s only ski-in ski-out accommodation.
 It is newly renovated and has some great facilities.
 Read more about it in our review.
-Downtown Banff offers a greater variety of accommodation options.Search Hotels and Deals Get your
+Downtown Banff offers a greater variety of accommodation options, many with a ski shuttle stop out the front making it easy to hit the slopes each morning.Search Hotels and Deals Get your

 Scout Field Guide >